-NuCana® and Acelarin® are our registered trademarks and ProTidesTM is our trademark.
+NuCana is our registered trademark, as is Acelarin.
+ProTidesTM is our trademark.
 Any additional trademark applications in the United States, Europe and in other foreign jurisdictions where we may file may not be allowed or may subsequently be opposed.
 Once filed and registered, our trademarks or trade names may be challenged, infringed, circumvented or declared generic or determined to be infringing on other marks.
-Moreover, there can be no guarantee that FDA will approve the use of our current trade name "Acelarin" as part of our first NDA submission, which would require us to develop a different proprietary name for the drug product that could meet the agency's standards related to reducing the risk of medication errors and other regulatory considerations (and take additional measures under trademark law to protect such new proprietary name).
+Moreover, there can be no guarantee that FDA will approve the use of the trade name that we propose for our product candidates, which would require us to develop different proprietary names for any such drug product that could meet the agency's standards related to reducing the risk of medication errors and other regulatory considerations (and take additional measures under trademark law to protect such new proprietary name).
 As a means to enforce our trademark rights and prevent infringement, we may be required to file trademark claims against third parties or initiate trademark opposition proceedings.
 This can be expensive and time-consuming, particularly for a company of our size.
 We may not be able to protect our rights to these trademarks and trade names, which we need to build name recognition among potential partners or customers in our markets of interest.
 At times, competitors may adopt trade names or trademarks similar to ours, thereby impeding our ability to build brand identity and possibly leading to market confusion.
 In addition, there could be potential trade name or trademark infringement claims brought by owners of other registered trademarks or trademarks that incorporate variations of our registered or unregistered trademarks or trade names.
 Over the long term, if we are unable to establish name recognition based on our trademarks and trade names, then we may not be able to compete effectively and our business may be adversely affected.
-Our efforts to enforce or protect our proprietary rights related to trademarks, trade secrets, domain names, copyrights or other inte
+Our efforts to enforce or protect our proprietary rights related to trademarks, trade secrets, domain names, copyrights or other intellectual pro